flancian/garden/burn burn burn.md

 ```
 Burn burn burn,
 Burn for the greater good!
-If you have to burn: burn kindly.
+Burn brightly .

 Gone gone, gone beyond.
 Everybody gone to the other shore.
+Gone brightly.

-If you have to go: go brightly.
+If you have to burn: burn kindly.

 If I can't be a candle, I'll be a spaceship.
 ```